thisduck/nothing/_posts/poems/2008-02-11-my-every-moment-gone.markdown

 ---

 there will be a moment
-when I will have lost
+when i will have lost
 every fibre of my being

 all my memories gone